 Related Great Lakes Ice Coverage and Water Level Reporting

-- Great Lakes winters can be brutal.
+Great Lakes winters can be brutal.
 Getting your car ready for winter is critical.
 NOAA predicts colder-than-average and wetter-than-average conditions are most likely in the Great Lakes and parts of the Mid-Atlantic and Northeast.
+The recent cold snap in 2021 means more snow and ice for the rest of the winter.
 Four Ways to Get Your Car Ready for Winter

-- Updated each month from the Army Corps of Engineers’ Excepts – Detroit District’s Monthly and Weekly reports for Great Lakes Water Levels and Great Lakes Water Level History.
-2020 Great Lakes Current And Historical Water Levels (December Update)
+Updated each month from the Army Corps of Engineers’ Excepts – Detroit District’s Monthly and Weekly reports for Great Lakes Water Levels and Great Lakes Water Level History.
+2021 Great Lakes Current And Historical Water Levels